Looking to do something in honor of Earth Day? It can feel daunting, like, “What could I possibly do that would help the planet?”

 If you’re thinking about doing a larger type of event, like with a bigger group, you can play with this interactive Cleanup Map to find something that suits your needs.

 After playing around with the tool a little bit, we found it’s actually easier (although this might depend on what device you’re using -- like a mobile phone vs. a tablet vs. a laptop computer) to zoom in on your country and city, rather than type in a ZIP code.
 There is a good number of events in most regions, so maybe you’ll find something that sounds intriguing or up your alley.
-Each green dot on the map represents an event, so you can find all the details, and typically some related links, right on that page.
+Each green dot on the map represents an event, so you can find all the details, and typically some related links, right on this page.

 Browse around the site on your own to see all your options.